Elhebert/vue-fineuploader/README.md

 <script language="text/babel">
-import FineUplaoder from './path/to/FineUploader.vue'; // If you copied the component into your project import FineUploader from 'FineUploader'; // If you used npm to install the component
+import FineUplaoder from './path/to/FineUploader.vue'; // If you copied the component into your project import FineUploader from 'vue-fineuploader'; // If you used npm to install the component

 export default {
     data() {